KeyC0de/AllocatorsGalore/readme.md

 <hr>

 I was always fascinated by memory allocation.
-And allocators are strange creatures in the C++ bestiary.
+Allocators are strange creatures in the C++ bestiary, but they are very interesting.

 This is the culmination of my efforts creating some of the most popular memory allocators:

-- Pre-C++11 default allocator
+- Pre-C++11 default allocator (`DefaultAllocator` project)
-- C++11 compatible allocator replacement
+- C++11 compatible allocator replacement (`Allocators` project)
-- C++11 compatible aligned allocator
+- C++11 compatible aligned allocator (`AlignedAllocator` project)
-- Tracking allocator (default + tracks allocations)
+- Tracking allocator (default + tracks allocations) (`TrackingAllocator` project)
-- Linear (aka Arena) allocator
+- Linear (aka Arena) allocator (`LinearAllocator`project)
-- Stack Allocator
+- Stack Allocator (`StackALlocator` & `StackAllocatorTS` projects)
-- Object Pool allocator
+- Object Pool allocator (`ObjectPool` project)

+They are designed to be cross platform and modern C++17 compliant.

 Both serial as well as thread safe versions are included for almost all of them.

+The code is commented and you should be able to follow along with no trouble.
+However for proper understanding you should at least read all that follows this introduction.

 ## Memory Layout of a program in C